MatthiasZepper/SciLifeLab_TokensOfLove/README.md

 To compile the slides, ensure you have LaTeX with Beamer installed, you will need BibLaTeX/Biber for bibliography management.
 Compile using `lualatex` or `xelatex` followed by `biber` and another LaTeX run.

+> [!NOTE]
-My custom _SciLifeLab_ theme is included in the repository.
+> My custom [_SciLifeLab_ theme](https://github.com/MatthiasZepper/beamer-scilifelab) is included in the repository.
 It uses the colors of [the official visual guide](https://www.scilifelab.se/community-pages/resources/visual-identity/), but not the font faces.
 I took the liberty to replace Lato/Lora with [Biolinum by Philipp H. Poll](https://en.wikipedia.org/wiki/Linux_Libertine), which you may [have to install separately](https://ctan.org/pkg/libertine).

 ## Repository Structure

-- **./literature/**: Includes the bibliography file `scilifelabllms.bib` with references cited in the presentation.
+- **`./literature/`**: Includes the bibliography file `scilifelabllms.bib` with references cited in the presentation.
-- **./figures/**: Contains all the images and figures used in the slides.
+- **`./figures/`**: Contains all the images and figures used in the slides.
-- **./training_data_example/**: Some public training data examples that were eventually not used for the presentation.
+- **`./training_data_example/`**: Some public training data examples that were eventually not used for the presentation.

 ## Summary of Presentation Content